Frostbits-Solutions/arcpay-sdk/README.md

 # arcpay-sdk

-arcpay is a digital royalty points payment processor, facilitating the use of royalty points to purchase digital assets and real-world assets.
+arcpay is a web3 payment processor, facilitating the use of royalty points to purchase digital and real-world assets.
-The sdk provides a plug and play interface with arcpay contracts and enable users to create listing a.
+The sdk provides a plug and play interface with arcpay contracts and enable users to create and purchase listings.

 ## Features
 - Supported chain: `voi:testnet`, `voi:mainnet (soon)`, `algorand:testnet (soon)`, `algorand:mainnet (soon)`